Sign Up Now for Fall 2019

 The New York City Debate Club meets on Saturdays 10:00am-12:00pm (Middle School) and 12:00pm-3:00pm (High School) at our Offices (25 Broadway, NY, NY 10004) during the Fall and Spring Semesters for drop in debate practices for 5th – 12th grade students.

 Yes.
-We provide work-study scholarships for 8th-12th grade students to attend debate club.
+We provide work-study scholarships for 9th-12th grade students to attend debate club.
 There is still a registration fee of $25.00.
-In turn, students agree to volunteer once a month to help at our monthly tournaments in different capacities.
+In turn, students agree to volunteer once a month to help at our monthly middle school tournaments in different capacities.
 Tournament work study positions include: cafeteria/hospitality (helping to serve breakfast and lunch), floor management (helping at each floor, helping students find their debate rounds, helping judges, making sure rounds start and end on time), Ballot Table (helping judges complete their ballots), and other positions.
+Click here to register for our Financial Aid Form.

 Every Debate Club session starts with a warm up including: current events, interactive current events trivia game, short debate lesson and activity and announcements.
 Students then break out into individual groups by debate event for smaller lab sessions where instructors can focus on smaller groups.
 Lab Activities include lectures, practice debates, public speaking activities and more.
 Additionally, we have a Debate Club Google Drive with all the debate resources to help students prepare for tournaments.